Laser Vision Correction

 At Bernitsky Vision, we specialize in providing comprehensive vision care for the Albuquerque community.
-Dr. David Bernitsky is highly experienced in advanced LASIK techniques and offers a range of laser vision correction procedures.
+Dr. Patrick Chan is highly experienced in advanced LASIK techniques and offers a range of laser vision correction procedures.
 Learn how LASIK works and why you can trust Bernitsky Vision.

 What Is LASIK?

 LASIK is a refractive laser eye surgery that can correct a number of vision issues in order to reduce or eliminate the need for glasses or contact lenses.
-LASIK is a popular and well-studied procedure that has been performed on over 11 million patients in the United States1.
-At Bernitsky Vision, we offer blade-free, all-laser LASIK and we take a personalized approach to ensure that each patient receives the vision care to suit their needs.
+LASIK is a popular and well-studied procedure that has been performed on over 11 million patients in the United States.
+At Bernitsky Vision, we offer traditional LASIK as well as blade-free, all-laser LASIK and we take a personalized approach to ensure that each patient receives the vision care and procedure that best suits their vision needs.
 LASIK is an excellent option for many people, but for patients who are not candidates for LASIK, we offer several LASIK alternatives, including PRK, RLE, and ICL.

 How Does LASIK Work?